Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

         _mapAppearance.CopyAppearanceTo(map.SurfaceObject.Surface[Position]);
     ```

+    This code uses another modern C# technique, the `=>` expression operator.
+When you declare a method and only have a single code statement, you can omit the `{ }` block and use the expression operator to infer the single code statement as the body of the method.

+## Use the new treasure and monster classes

+The map has the `CreateTreasure` and `CreateMonster` methods, but they currently use the`GameObject` class.
+These two methods need to be modified to use the concrete types.

+01. Open the _Map.cs_ file.
+01. Change the code in the `CreateTreasure` method.
+Alter the type used when creating the treasure instance:

+    From:

+    ```csharp
+    GameObject treasure = new GameObject(new ColoredGlyph(Color.Yellow, Color.Black, 'v'), randomPosition, _mapSurface);
+    ```

+    To:

+    ```csharp
+    Treasure treasure = new Treasure(randomPosition, _mapSurface);
+    ```

+    Note that the constructor parameters changed.
+The `Treaasure` type doesn't require a `ColoredGlyph` to describe how it looks.

+01. Next, change the code in the `CcreateMonster` method in the same way as `CreateTreasure`:

+    From:

+    ```csharp
+    GameObject monster = new GameObject(new ColoredGlyph(Color.Red, Color.Black, 'M'), randomPosition, _mapSurface);
+    ```

+    To:

+    ```csharp
+    Monster monster = new Monster(randomPosition, _mapSurface);
+    ```

 ## Run the game

-Before you run the game, to test out touching the treasure, lets add more monsters and treasure to the map.
+Before you run the game to test out touching the treasure and monster, let's add more monsters and treasure to the map.
 The map has two methods, `CreateTreasure` and `CreateMonster`, which are both called once in the map's constructor.
 Lets call it five times instead, which makes the map a little more populated.

 01. Open the _Map.cs_ file.
 01. Find the `Map` constructor and add a `for` loop that runs five times.